 Sponsored by the George A. Olah Award Endowment

-Bell will present the award address before the ACS Division of Catalysis Science & Technology.
+Chen will present his award address before the Division of Catalysis Science & Technology.